kiontupper/NMD-442-blog/reading5.md

 The article continues with a diagram showing how various UX research techniques fit into the iterative design process.
 Some visual elements of the diagram make little sense, and I would rather have had the list above it be organized into categories, rather than simply listed all at once separately.
 The notes about "activites" are helpful in figuring out how to accomplish the overall goal of UX research.

-The article concludes by summarizing why thorough UX design research is good for business and helps your product succeed.
-It lays out the objective benefits to UX design research, encouraging more companies, big and small, to invest in it.
+The article concludes by summarizing why thorough UX research is good for business and helps your product succeed.
+It lays out the objective benefits to UX research, encouraging more companies, big and small, to invest in it.

 Overall, I think it's a great article.
 The qualitative/quantitative distinction is confusing, but the main point of the article—the list of UX research methods—is clear and easy to understand.
-The diagram about the stages of UX design research helps understand how the abstract concept of "learning from your users" is executed in practice.
+The diagram about the stages of UX research helps understand how the abstract concept of "learning from your users" is executed in practice.

 ## Complete Beginner’s Guide to UX Research